kimitzu/kimitzu-client/README.md

 # Running

-> You need to run `djali-go` and `djali-services` prior to this.
+> You need to run `kimitzu-go` and `kimitzu-services` prior to this.

 Run `npm run serve`.
 This will host the client on port `3000`.

 # Advanced

-For users who want to host their Djali instance remotely, see  [Installation Instructions](INSTALL.md)
+For users who want to host their Kimitzu instance remotely, see  [Installation Instructions](INSTALL.md)

 # Tests